SkynetAppDev/skynetappdev.github.io/Approach Document to Tortoise SVN.md

 ####1.Installing SVN

 1.1 Download and install the Tortoise-SVN from here http://nchc.dl.sourceforge.net/project/tortoisesvn/1.6.15/Application/TortoiseSVN-1.6.15.21042-win32-svn-1.6.16.msi.<br />
 1.2.
-In your localhost create a directory with desired name (e.g : portal).<br />
+In your local host create a directory with desired name (e.g : portal).<br />
 1.3.
 Now right click on the created folder and browse the following path on the context menu.<br />

 **_SVN Checkout:_**